Benchmarking of European Medicines Agencies (BEMA)

 Members and Representatives

-The BEMA is composed of representatives of AT, HR, DK, FR, DE, IE, NL, PT, UK and EMA.
+The BEMA is composed of representatives of AT, DE, DK, FR, GR, HR, NL, PT, SK, UK and EMA.

 A Steering Group has been established to develop the programme and oversee its roll-out.
 The group has drafted the questionnaire used in the assessment, devised the methodology, and it is also responsible for training the assessors.

 Logistical support for the scheduling of visits is provided by the HMA Permanent Secretariat and support for the training workshops and assessor seminars is provided by the European Medicines Agency (EMA).

 The BEMA methodology includes both self-assessment and peer review assessment, and is broadly based on ISO 9004 guidelines.